Musicians who oppose Donald Trump's use of their music: Olivia Rodrigo

 In late 2024, Olivia Rodrigo removed her song "Deja Vu" from TikTok after Trump used it in one of his videos on the platform following his victory in the 2024 election.
 Before removing the audio, Rodrigo commented on Trump's video, "Ew don't use my sound ever again ty".
 The comment was later deleted.

 On November 4, 2025, the White House and the Department of Homeland Security shared a joint Instagram video, featuring Rodrigo's song "All-American Bitch", which showed Immigration and Customs Enforcement officers detaining and deporting people to promote self-deportation as an alternative.
 Rodrigo commented on the post, "don't ever use my songs to promote your racist, hateful propaganda."

 Ozzy Osbourne

-Ozzy Osbourne criticized Trump's use of his iconic song "Crazy Train" in a video highlighting the technical difficulties in the first Democratic presidential primary debate, stating with his wife Sharon Osbourne in a joint statement: "[W]e are sending notice to the Trump campaign (or any other campaigns) that they are forbidden from using any of Ozzy Osbourne's music in political ads or in any political campaigns."
+Ozzy Osbourne criticized Trump's use of his iconic song "Crazy Train" in a video highlighting the technical difficulties in the 2020 Democratic Party presidential debates, stating with his wife Sharon Osbourne in a joint statement: "[We] are sending notice to the Trump campaign (or any other campaigns) that they are forbidden from using any of Ozzy Osbourne's music in political ads or in any political campaigns."